 Western composers have turned to a countless array of non-equal temperament systems throughout history too – in fact, 12tet didn’t come to the fore in Europe until around the late 18th century (it’s an oft-repeated falsehood that J.S.
 Bach’s Well-Tempered Clavier was written to celebrate the advent of equal temperament – in fact, his coverage of all 24 keys was in part an attempt to bring out the differences between them).

-And let’s not get started on George Secor’s ‘miracle temperament‘, Harry Partch’s theory of ‘otonality/utonality‘, or the ‘Blackjack scale‘, named for its 21 equidistant steps.
+And let’s not get started on George Secor’s ‘miracle temperament‘, Harry Partch’s theory of ‘otonality/utonality‘, or the ‘Blackjack scale‘, named for its 21 equidistant steps (mainly because I don’t understand them very well yet).
 You can read more about curious temperament systems on microtonal composer Kyle Gann’s website.

 Anyway, the best route into microtonality is to listen to it with an open mind, without worrying about theory.
 See what you find in Michael Harrison’s Tone Cloud II, which uses justly-intoned intervals to create shimmering, pulsating effects, almost as if the notes are bending through each other.
 In his words, “the tuning has so many beautiful and exotic sounds…every time I played it, I discovered new harmonic regions and felt like an explorer in unknown and distant realms”: